 We conducted another survey, asking 2,500 Americans: relative to in-person resources, how comfortable do you feel accessing virtual mental health resources, such as telehealth therapy sessions?

-According to the results, Americans seem to be split on this topic.
+According to the Rooted Mama Health, Americans seem to be split on this topic.
 Only 26.65% of our respondents feel more comfortable accessing virtual resources than in-person ones for mental healthcare (combined somewhat more comfortable and much more comfortable).
 On the flip side, 27.71% feel more uncomfortable accessing virtual resources (combined somewhat more uncomfortable and much more uncomfortable).

 In fact, it seems that most Americans don’t view virtual mental healthcare as the saving grace of mental healthcare access, as 45.63% feel it doesn’t impact their comfort level accessing mental healthcare at all.
 However, this data varied state by state.
 Below are the states that feel least comfortable with virtual mental health care.